What is Model United Nations?

 Over the past years, BERMUN has developed into a highly recognized program, enjoying wide support in the Berlin community.
 The Friedrich-Ebert-Stiftung provides the opening venue for the introductory session of the larger November Conference and the Konrad-Adenauer-Stiftung opens its facilities for BERMUN2 February / March Conference.
 Keynote speakers at the opening ceremonies have included representatives from United Nations agencies and members of the diplomatic corps in Berlin, including ambassadors from India, Pakistan, South Africa, and the United States of America.
 From the modest vision of facilitating dialogue among fellow students in a unified Germany, BERMUN has evolved into an international forum for youth and offers an opportunity to encourage dialogue with contemporary policy-makers.

 The Model United Nations activity, associated conferences in The Hague and Rostock, and particularly the BERMUN conferences provide students with different interests and competencies an opportunity to find their niche.
 For those absorbed in politics and international affairs debate in MUN and BERMUN committees is most attractive.
 Students with an affinity to international law are well advised to apply for the BERMUN International Court of Justice where thorough research and excellent deliberation skills are demanded.
-The BERMUN conference newspaper, the BERMUN Times, draws young people interested in journalism and media, while the student administrative team (ADMIN) appeals to those possessing strong social-organizational skills.
+The Youth Assembly (YA) offers socially and politically motivated young people a forum in which they can share their concerns and develop action plans that address community issues.
+The Press Team, made up of students interested in journalism, photography and media, publishes pictures, online content and several editions of a newspaper, the BERMUN Times, during each conference.
+The Admin Team appeals to those JFKS students possessing strong social-organizational skills and interested in supporting the conference through setup, teardown and ‘behind-the-scenes’ activities.